UditDe/LUMEN/README.md

 ## 📝 License

-Specify or link the license here, e.g., MIT.
+This project is licensed under the [MIT License](./LICENSE).

-> Note: If no explicit license file is provided, it’s recommended to add one for clarity.
+> Note: See the LICENSE file for details.

 ## 📬 Contact